 Me: “Outside near the — oh.”

 Okay.
-Maybe the closest I come to country is listening to Martina and Blake and Garth.
-Maybe I’ll have to settle for the world’s second-best scrambled eggs (along with hash browns and toast) at the little breakfast joint we frequent lots of weekends.
+Maybe the closest I come to country is listening to Garth.
+Maybe I’ll have to settle for the world’s second-best eggs (along with hash browns and toast) at the little breakfast place we frequent lots of weekends.
 But maybe there’s nothing wrong with being a (mostly) city girl.

 © 2013 Claudia Grossman